GeghamPetrosyan/ImagePluginFramework/README.md

 ---

 🧪 Sample Usage
-The TestApp/Program.cs demonstrates how to:
+The Program.cs demonstrates how to:

 Load plugins dynamically